 - 1 Door Handle.
 Pull to open the door.
 The door must be securely latched for the microwave to operate.

 - 2 Door Latches.

 - 3 Window with Metal Shield.
 Screen allows cooking to be viewed while keeping microwaves confined in the oven.

 - 4 Shelf.
 Lets you microwave several foods at once.
 Food microwaves best when placed directly on the oven floor or turntable.

 - 5 Touch Control Panel

-You must set the
+You must set the clock

-clock before using
+and calendar before

-the microwave.
+using the microwave.

-- 6 Cooktop Lights.
+- 6 Cooktop Light.

-- 7 Grease Filters.
+- 7 Grease Filter.